James Burke (police officer)

-James Burke is an American convicted criminal and former law enforcement officer from the state of New York.
+James Charles Burke (born Queens, 1965) -- known as Jimmy Burke -- is a former New York law enforcement officer and ex-convict.
+He served as Suffolk County’s highest ranking police official from 2012 until 2015 when he was arrested, indicted and convicted on federal charges including obstruction of justice and violating civil rights.

 Career

 Burke was an officer of the New York City Police Department in the 1980s.
-He later began working for the Suffolk County Police Department in Suffolk County, New York.
+He later worked for the Suffolk County Police Department in Suffolk County, New York.
 In 1995, a Suffolk County Police Department internal probe found that Burke had "had a relationship with a woman engaged in prostitution and drug dealing, and had engaged in sex acts in police vehicles while on duty and in uniform".

 Burke was appointed chief of the Suffolk County Police Department by Suffolk County Executive Steve Bellone in 2012 and served in that capacity until 2015.
 During his tenure as chief, Burke supervised the investigation of the Gilgo Beach serial killings.
 Burke's work on the Gilgo Beach case, "including a decision to end cooperation with the FBI", drew criticism from other law enforcement officials.